uclab-potsdam/syllabus-site/README.md

 ### 📖 Syntax

-The `README.md` uses the [Markdown](https://en.wikipedia.org/wiki/Markdown) format, a markup language used by many platforms including GitHub.
+The **`README.md`** uses the [Markdown](https://en.wikipedia.org/wiki/Markdown) format, a markup language used by many platforms including GitHub.

 There are two conventions we introduce to distinguish and connect sections and items:

-- Sections are delineated by a horizontal rule `---`
+- **Sections** are delineated by a horizontal rule `---`
-- Items are separated by two empty consecutive lines
+- **Items** are separated by two empty consecutive lines

 Each section should contain a heading:
 `#` for primary, `##` for secondary, and so on.

+To exclude a section from the navigation menu, include `<!--skipnav-->` at the start of the section.

-### 📝 Roll your own
+### 📝  Get started

 1. Download or clone the [GitHub repository](https://github.com/uclab-potsdam/syllabus-site/)
+2. Give your page a title, fill out open graph fields, and adjust theme color in `index.html`
-2. Add your content into `README.md` and `img/`
+3. Add your content into `README.md` and `img/`
-3. Include title and open graph fields in `index.html` and adjust theme color

 ### ⚠️ Things to consider

-- Make sure to include an expressive preview image `img/cover.png` ideally in the dimensions 1200x630
+- Consider including an expressive preview image `img/cover.png` so that your page can be previewed on social media and messaging apps.
-- Given that your webpage might be accessed from a mobile device, with a slow connection, and/or via a cellular data plan, make sure to optimize image file sizes.
+- Given that your webpage might be accessed from a mobile device with a slow connection make sure to optimize image file sizes.

+---

+## Who

+*Syllabus Site* was put together by [Philipp Proff](https://philippproff.eu) and [Marian Dörk](https://mariandoerk.de) with the helping hands from many people.

+**Terrific typeface**: [HK Grotesk](https://github.com/HankenDesignCo/HK-Grotesk) by Alfredo Marco Pradil

+**Markdown munching**: [Marked](https://marked.js.org) by Christopher Jeffrey

+**Friendly feedback**: Myriel Milicevic, Lamin Manneh, Fidel Thomet, Mark-Jan Bludau, Sabine de Günther and Francesca Morini

 ---